moby/moby/docs/sources/articles/https.md

 There are two different ways of authenticating connections between Docker client and daemon, both of which use secure TLS connections.

- - **Host-based authentication** uses an authorized keys list on the daemon to whitelist client connections.
+ - **Identity-based authentication** uses an authorized keys list on the daemon to whitelist client connections.
 The client must also accept the daemon's key and remember it for future connections.
  - **Certificate-based authentication** uses a certificate authority to